The right setting can impact how your audience experiences a presentation.

 2.)
 Greet people as they enter and ask them to choose seats in a particular section or near the front.

 3.)
 Quickly create a PowerPoint slide that asks people to sit near the front and have this on the screen prior to starting.

 4.)
 If people do end up scattering and spread out in a large room, be sure to walk around during your presentation using proximity to engage them.
 You can also offer them the opportunity to move closer during a break.

-Any other ideas to share on right-sizing your presentation space?
+Any other ideas to share on right-sizing your presentation space when the room is too small or too large for your audience?
 Please add them in the comments!

 *Thanks to Chris Lysy for this strategy he used at a recent conference.